engineerscodes/CrytoChatApp/README.md

 2. Affine Cipher
 3. Shifting cipher

+# Contributor can support with more complex algorithm like
+1. RSA
+2. DES
+3. AES
+4. RABIN

 # Do not forget to replace Firebase service key file with Your service key.
 <b>
 Link: https://firebase.google.com/docs/admin/setup